f-neumann77/HyperKAN/README.md

 # Results

-*The training sample size for PaviaU and Indian Pines consisted of 20% samples per class, while for the other datasets it was 10% per class.
+* `*` The training sample size for PaviaU and Indian Pines consisted of 20% samples per class, while for the other datasets it was 10% per class.

-`Full` postfix mean that all model layers was replaced with KAN layers when possible.
+* `Full` postfix means that all model layers was replaced with KAN layers when possible.
 Otherwise, the replaced layer is specified.

+* `NxN` means the size of first and second hidden layers.

 Parameters count is shown for Salinas dataset

 ### Baseline
-`first_hidden_layer X second_hidden_layer`

 | Model        | PaviaU*   | PaviaC    | Salinas   | Indian Pines* | Houston13 | Houston18 | KSC        |
 |--------------|-----------|-----------|-----------|---------------|-----------|-----------|------------|